 Subfactor Four - Managed IT Services Support

-In delivering managed IT services, all of our work is performance based, and conducted under quality processes and frameworks as adopted by the customer, or using our own ISO, ITIL, or CMMI ready-to-deploy processes to provide service support that yields desired objectives through goal recognition, assignment of relevant measures, and metrics collection, analysis, and reporting, Team AveningTech has demonstrated our approach to managing workload with an eye on desired outcomes works well — we have delivered Entry Control Point and Access Control Systems (ACS) support successfully for ______.
-Our team has also provided Public Safety Network and Anti-Terrorism Force Protection support for ___, earning kudos from the contracting officer’s technical representative.
+In delivering managed IT services, all of our work is performance based, and conducted under quality processes and frameworks as adopted by the customer, or using our own ISO, ITIL, or CMMI ready-to-deploy processes to provide service support that yields desired objectives through goal recognition, assignment of relevant measures, and metrics collection, analysis, and reporting, Team AveningTech has demonstrated our approach to managing workload with an eye on desired outcomes works well — we have delivered Entry Control Point and Access Control Systems (ACS) support successfully for the Navy and other DoD branches.

 6.3 Task 3 – Enterprise/Infrastructure Services Support

-Team AveningTech draws on our significant experience and expertise operating large scale IT Support and Service Desk operations for our Federal customers and determining most efficient and optimum staffing levels.
+Team AveningTech draws on our significant experience and expertise operating large scale IT Support and Service Desk operations for our federal customers and determining most efficient and optimum staffing levels.
 Our approach delivers on several key elements, starting with seamless transition with no disruption to the mission.
 With over a dozen successful transitions (most within 30 days) , as demonstrated in our Transition Plan, we provide for effective and efficient knowledge transfer.
 Our managed IT services are based on established Service Desk ITIL based, ISO certified processes and procedures that comply with Help Desk Institute (HDI) best practices.
 This proactive approach will meet and consistently exceed SLAs that we establish with the government — and constant SLA monitoring and establishing proactive remediation before thresholds are reached can be assured.
 As for expert personnel, Team AveningTech ensures initial and periodic refresher training and monitoring for any chronic staff issues that would trigger an upgrade of staff.
 Our Service Desk operators apply innovation directly into appropriate Service Desk tool without going through a third party.
 This means we provide cost efficiency through innovation, automation, and efficiency.

 Team AveningTech provided 24x7x365 enterprise level support of Navy Enterprise Data Center (NEDC) infrastructure (classified and unclassified enclaves) and cloud hosting services to include Windows, Unix, Linux, Network, Network Security, Storage, Domain Name Services (DNS), Backups, Databases, Virtualization including Hypervisor and Application, Host Based Security Systems (HBSS), Assured Compliance Assessment Solution (ACAS), and Cloud Hosting services.
 Collectively our system administrators and engineers installed, configured, and maintained Solaris, RedHat, and Microsoft Windows operating systems supporting 1,550+ servers (Windows 1025, Linux 410, Solaris 140) and over 500,000 user accounts in support of both classified and unclassified domains.
 Additionally, ActioNet has provided remote support to NIWC Charleston and Kansas City data centers to include over 1,800+ servers (Windows 1300, Linux 360, Solaris 150).
 Our Cybersecurity Workforce (CSWF) staff are experts at implementing Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIGs), maintaining tight patching standards, and integrating those into baseline requirement standards.
 Team AveningTech directly supported the DC2HS Navy Cloud Broker (NCB) team and provided technical support for the migration of 53 systems from NIWC LANT NEDC-hosted environments to IL2 and IL4 certified Amazon We Services (AWS) and Azure environments.
 This migration resulted in the creation of 600+ virtual server instances across GovCloud and Public cloud regions (test and development environments).

-6.3.2 Subtask 2 - Application Strategy Management
+6.3.2 Subtask 2 - Application Strategy Management.
 Team AveningTech's cross-cutting performance approach focuses on utilizing Scaled Agile Framework (SAFe) using the DevSecOps process which will automate the integration of security at every phase of the software development lifecycle, from initial design through integration, testing, deployment, and delivery.
 DevSecOps within a cloud environment allows for quick and easy deployment strategy with multiple environments to include Ashore and Afloat.